waz4/TinyComb/README.md

 `TinyComb` is designed to efficiently calculate and navigate combinations _with repetition_, allowing users to jump directly from an index to its corresponding ordered combination without the overhead of generating all prior combinations.
 This makes it ideal for applications needing fast access to specific combinations in a large combinatorial space.

+By using TinyComb, large-scale combinatorial problems can be tackled effectively on both CPU and GPU, making it a powerful tool for applications requiring rapid access to combinations in extensive search spaces.

 ### Core Capabilities

 - **Combinations with Repetition**: The library computes combinations based on the formula **C(n + k - 1, k)**, where: